Thirteen Years After Her Tragic Death at Just 46 Years Old, We Remember the Glamorous Leading Lady Who Brought to Life One of Soaps’ Most Super Vixens

 It won’t happen, however.
 Can’t, owing to her passing at just 46 years old.
 “She had an appetite for life and all good things,” read the mother of four’s obituary in the L.A.
 Times.
 “She taught all around her how to enjoy each day and live life to the fullest.”

 Certainly, that seize-the-day mentality was front and center in her work as Ava.
-On this somber occasion, pay your respects to the soap actors we’ve lost this year via the below photo gallery.
+On this somber occasion, cheer yourself up by reflecting on more of the one-of-a-kind characters we’ll never see again in daytime.

 Video: YouTube/Alan Caylow